philipParks/project_manager/documents/initiation/scopeStatement.md

 Functional prototype of the project management application.

-Fully developed and tested web and mobile versions of the application.
+Fully developed and tested application.

 User documentation and training materials.